Last Updated: March 26, 2026

 Ich (White Spot Disease)

 Ich shows up as tiny white spots across the body and fins, and affected fish will scratch against objects.
 Outbreaks are almost always triggered by stress, particularly sudden temperature drops or poor water quality.
 Treatment involves gradually raising the temperature to around 82°F (28°C) and using a commercial ich medication.
-Since Greenstripe Barbs prefer cooler water, the temperature increase alone can be quite effective.
+Since Greenstripe Barbs prefer cooler water, the temperature increase alone is effective.

 Fin Rot